 Data story topic:Gender disparity in utilisation of healthcare services in Kenya

 Ondari has found the fellowship educational and insightful and eye-opener to the fresh style of telling stories.
 Ondari has learnt how to sieve through data to make sense out of it in a simplistic and refreshing manner.
-The training has offered her great insights into data journalism.
+The training has offered him great insights into data journalism.

 Nelvin enjoyed the fellowship because the mentors were attentive and able to answer the questions asked by the fellows.
 The training has given Nelvin Mulama insights into how to use data effectively and appropriately in storytelling.